 After graduating from Morgantown High School, Don enlisted in the Army and served from 1943-46.
 There is some disagreement about how he served during the war: some sources identify Don as a skilled marksman in the Pacific Theater during World War II.
-Others claim that he in fact was an entertainer during the war.
-The latter is true, as Knotts performed in a travelling troupe called "Stars and Gripes."
+Others claim that he, in fact, was an entertainer during the war.
+The latter is true, as Knotts performed in a traveling troupe called "Stars and Gripes."

 |Don Knotts with Andy Griffith in the Broadway in "No Time For Sergeants."|

 After that role ended, he got picked up by the Steve Allen show.
 Foreshadowing the rest of his career, he played a nervous guy during "Man in the Street" interviews.
 This role lasted until 1960.
 During this time, from 1955 to 1957, Knotts appeared on Broadway with Andy Griffith in the Broadway production of "No Time For Sergeants."
 The two reprised their roles in the 1958 film version.

 |Don Knotts and Andy Griffith (at far left) at a story meeting for "The Andy Griffith Show."|

 It was a one-shot deal with no guarantees; the role might last one episode, or forever.
 Knotts appeared in the first episode without a contract.
 Ron Howard reprised his role of Opie, Sheriff Andy Taylor's young son, from "The Danny Thomas Show."